 Find all of the fingerprints in this arena which are at least threshold similar to the query fingerprint, and of those, select the top k hits.
 The hits are returned as a SearchResult, sorted from highest score to lowest.

 - queries (a FingerprintArena) query fingerprints - threshold (float between 0.0 and 1.0, inclusive) minimum similarity threshold (default: 0.7)

+'''

-Count the fingerprints which are sufficiently similar to the query fingerprint threshold_tversky_search_fp (query_fp, threshold=0.7, alpha=1.0, beta=1.0)
+count_tversky_hits_fp (query_fp, threshold=0.7, alpha=1.0, beta=1.0)

+'''